-The advent of open source software revolutionised many technological fields and in particular the video game sector.
-In the 2000s, open source game engines were introduced and these could be accessed online.
+The advent of open source software revolutionized many technological fields and in particular the video game sector.
+In the 2000’s, open source game engines were introduced and these could be accessed online.
 All you had to do was to download the engine and then use the tools availed to create a game as you desired.
 This was a welcome relief for most of us independent game developers who had suffered past challenges due to resource constraints.

 Dedicated creators and profit-seeking publishers

 I always felt used by the company because of its overall approach to this endearing career.
 My programming team in the studio included dedicated programmers who were enthusiastic about the creations we were making.
 However, the profit-seeking publishing company was strictly risk averse and would often shun any new ideas, innovative or not, to avoid losing a penny.
 As the years went by, me and several of my teammates became disgruntled with this approach and started thinking about leaving the company.

 Embracing the chance

 We started discussing about starting an independent video game production venture with my colleagues at the end of the 1990’s.
 We started exploring the available open source game engines and I developed an interest in the Adventure Game Studio (AGS).
-After the release of the Larry Vales and Rob Blanc games in the early 2000s, we decided to give the engine a try.
+After the release of the Larry Vales and Rob Blanc games in the early 2000’s, we decided to give the engine a try.
 We created our first game using this engine and used online distribution platforms for marketing and distribution.

 The big break came in 2008 when version 3.0 of the AGS was released; this was a big improvement on the older version and it included a complete rewrite of the editor using the .NET Framework and an update to the game engine to support 3D hardware acceleration.
-Additionally, the editor and runtime engine that were originally designed for Windows operating systems were ported to Android, iOS, Linux and Mac OS X after the source code was released.
+Additionally, the editor and run-time engine that were originally designed for Windows operating systems were ported to Android, iOS, Linux and Mac OS X after the source code was released.